Ralph Lauren to Offer the Industry Color on Demand System

 Ralph Lauren plans to offer the industry Color on Demand, a system that seeks to deliver the world’s first scalable zero wastewater cotton dyeing system.

-In partnership with Dow, they have developed a detailed manual for the industry to enable adoption and also accelerate the change.
+In partnership with Dow, they have developed a detailed manual, where they are open-sourcing the first phase of Color on Demand, a system that seeks to deliver the world’s first scalable zero wastewater cotton dyeing system.
 The manual, which is free, will be released in the coming months.

 As reported in March, Lauren introduced Color on Demand, a multiphase system to transform how the fashion industry dyes cotton.